Simulation-Software-Engineering/Lecture-Material/documentation/technical_writing_slides.md

 - Like in a startup, **no dedicated technical writer in team** (even for large projects).
 Everybody does everything.
     - -> You need writing skills.
 - In research, we anyway write a lot (papers, proposals, lecture material, ...).
-    - -> Writing skills are very important anyway.
+    - -> Writing/communication skills are very important anyway.

 ---